-

 b.
 Mono-factor, according to which the award criterion is densified by a factor corresponding to a single aspect of the performance of the contract to be concluded, namely price.

-Subject to grounded reasoning, the awarding entity may choose not to submit to competition and not to evaluate the price or cost, in which case it shall establish in the tender documents a fixed or maximum price.
+Subject to grounded reasoning, the awarding entity may choose not to evaluate the price or cost, in which case it shall establish in the tender documents a fixed or maximum price.

 The factors and sub-factors of the evaluation criteria should have a connection to the subject matter of the public contract in question, comprising all, and only, the aspects of performance of the contract to be executed.
 They may include, among others, quality, price, technical merit, aesthetic and functional characteristics, environmental characteristics, running costs, cost-effectiveness, after-sales service and technical assistance, delivery date and delivery period or period of completion, environmental or social sustainability.